lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ~~~
 {: #fig-arch title="Architecture with Background Check Model."}

-The functionality described in this document is divided into three sections:
+The functionality described in this document is organized into three sections:

-- {{CMP}} describes how to convey the nonce using CMP.
+{{CMP}} explains how to convey the nonce using CMP, {{EST}} describes the
-- {{EST}} describes the equivalent functionality for EST.
+equivalent mechanism for EST, and {{CMC}} covers the corresponding approach
-- {{CMC}} describes the equivalent functionality for CMC.
+for CMC.

 # Terminology and Requirements Language